ananya-a2006/appwallpaper/Readme.md

 ## 📌 1.
 Project Structure

-Below is the full **HTML code** for  cute app‑style aesthetic website.
+Below is the full **HTML code** for the cute app‑style aesthetic website.

 ```html
 <!DOCTYPE html>